telecoda/go-saic/README.md

 Steps one and two can be run in isolation if this is a long running task.

-###Step three: Thumbnail image colour analysis (-c)
+###Step three: Thumbnail image colour analysis
-* Prerequisites:- needs "thumbnailing" to have run to produce a list of images to process.
+This is run as part of the thumbnailing process.

 This step will analyse the thumbails that have been produced and create and calculate the most prominent colour in the image.